Last chance to apply for 2019 Hostplus hospitality scholarship

 “This scholarship is an incredible ‘next step’ for one hospitality star to learn from global leaders and bring their insights back here to Australia.”

 The 2018 scholarship winner Kay-Lene Tan, head pastry chef at Coda and Tonka is about to embark on her prize trip with work experience lined up at leading restaurants Atelier Crenn (San Francisco), Hiša Franko (Slovenia) and Geranium (Copenhagen).

 This year’s judging panel comprises: Shane Delia, head chef and owner, Maha and Biggie Smalls; Gail Donovan, restaurateur, Donovans; Pat Nourse, creative director, Melbourne Food & Wine Festival; Raphael Rashid, founder and owner, Beatbox Kitchen, Taco Truck and All Day Donuts; and Fleur Studd, owner, Melbourne Coffee Merchants and co-founder, Market Lane Coffee.

-Applications for the scholarship are open now and will close at 5pm AEST, Wednesday 15 May 2019.
+Applications for the scholarship will close at 5pm AEST, Wednesday 15 May 2019.
 Applications involve completing a form on the scholarship website and are open to all Australian residents aged 22-35 and currently working in any area of expertise within the hospitality industry.